 A participant can name anyone he or she desires as a beneficiary, and the Program has made it easy to do so online after logging in to his or her account.
 However, if a participant is married, the Retirement Equity Act of 1984 requires that spousal consent be obtained if the spouse is not named as the sole primary beneficiary.

-Instructions for Completing Beneficiary Designation Form (page 1)
+Completing the Beneficiary Designation Form (page 1)

-A. The employer completes the employer information that relates to the plan.
+- The employer completes the employer information that relates to the plan.

-B. The participant completes the participant information.
+- The participant completes the participant information.

-Instructions for Completing Beneficiary Designation Form (page 2)
+Completing the Beneficiary Designation Form (page 2)

-A. The participant provides beneficiary designations and any percentage information, if desired.
+- The participant provides beneficiary designations and any percentage information, if desired.

-B. The participant obtains spousal consent.
+- The participant obtains spousal consent (see below).